Updated 7/24/2011

 Finally

-When it come to woodgraining, marquetry, framed mirrors and custom or any other wood or painted surfaces including furniture, tile ,
+When it comes to woodgraining, marquetry, framed mirrors and custom or any other wood or painted surfaces including furniture, tile,

 kitchen cabinets, and anything else that has to do with wood and/or marble work.

 I was so nervous as I drove up to her home having not seen the final results before it was taken over by Susan.
 I have completed many challenges in my day and have always had great responses from all my work, but the reception that I got at the front door was one that I will remember for a very long time.
-After ringing the door bell and being greeted with that smile I knew that it was a success .
+After ringing the doorbell and being greeted with that smile I knew that it was a success.
 The glow in miss Betsey’s eyes meant everything to me which is exactly why I am in this business.
-Sometimes the smallest projects will bring such huge results that the monetary part of these type of projects are not important.
-I do these smaller jobs even though they usually take far more time than what is budgeted , but ya know, the pay for me is seeing the happiness that it brings some one.
-Like I said earlier in this blog of how I was raised to believe that “Can’t never get’s nothing’ done” by my father ………I have just one thing to add here Thanks Dad!
+Sometimes the smallest projects will bring such huge results that the monetary part of these type of projects is not important.
+I do these smaller jobs even though they usually take far more time than what is budgeted, but ya know, the pay for me is seeing the happiness that it brings someone.
+Like I said earlier in this blog of how I was raised to believe that “Can’t never get’s nothing’ done” by my father ………I have just one thing to add here Thanks, Dad!

 I would like to remind everyone who has read this thread the importance of what it means to have a great team of professionals to work with.
 I have to especially thank Susan Swanson of Aldecor Custom Framing and to The N.A.P.L.E.S.
 Group, because if it were not for the power of being active within the community and being a part of this networking group I would have never met Susan or the wonderful new client for this marquetry and woodgraining project.
 I think some get so involved with their businesses that they really forget why they went into business in the first place which is where I once was when operating was running my painting company Custom Quality Painting Inc.